Utah-State-IEEE/LED_Cube/LED_Cube_Details.md

 ### Hardware Design

-The LED cube hardware consists of 3 major components: the LED Matrix itself, control circuitry, and power supply circuitry.
+The LED cube hardware consists of 3 major subsystems: the LED matrix itself, control circuitry, and power supply circuitry.
+A list of the components used will be provided, then these subsystems will be explained below.

 #### Electronics Used

 A list of important part numbers is provided here so that datasheets and replacement information can be obtained.